pavankothawade/Aladdin-2D-Game/Team_activity.md

 * Designed USER STORIES for Level2.

 ### What is the team going to do next week?
+Pritam Meher
+* To refactor the code
+* To add functionality as well
 Pavan Kothawade
 * To refactor the code in depth
 * To add advance functionality in game and try to implement level 2